Three years of reporting, funded by our readers — become a member now and help us prepare for 2025.

 Editor's Note: This is a developing story and is being updated.

 Russia attacked a residential neighborhood in the city of Kharkiv late in the evening on Oct.
-30, killing a child and injuring at least 29 people, Governor Oleh Syniehubov said.
+30, killing a man and two boys aged 12 and 15, and injuring at least 35 others, regional authorities have said.

-According to preliminary data, the attack was carried out with a high-explosive FAB-500 bomb, Syniehubov said.
+According to preliminary data, the attack was carried out with a high-explosive FAB-500 bomb, Kharkiv Oblast Governor Oleh Syniehubov said.

-Several injured people, including a child, have already been pulled from the debris, Mayor Ihor Terekhov said.
+Several injured people, including a child, were pulled from the debris, Mayor Ihor Terekhov said.

 The northeastern city of Kharkiv has suffered relentless Russian attacks for over the past two years of Russia's full-scale war.
 In recent months, Moscow has intensified aerial strikes, often targeting densely populated neighborhoods.

 A Russian bombing on Oct.
-28 damaged the Derzhprom building (the State Industry Building), a historic landmark which has been under enhanced UNESCO protection since 2022.
+28 damaged the Derzhprom building (the State Industry Building), a historic landmark that has been under enhanced UNESCO protection since 2022.

 An overnight attack just hours later killed four people and destroyed several homes.